 Block Display

-The block layout mode displays the boxes just described by the box model, in default configuration, as vertically , coming one after another down the page in the direction of the document flow.
+The block layout mode displays the boxes just described by the box model, in default configuration, vertically , coming one after another down the page in the direction of the document flow.
 Each box, by default, is 100% the width of its parent.
-Even if the box is not 100% the width of its parent, block elements still start on a new line, by default, starting with the top left and corner of the <body> tag.
+Even if a box is not 100% the width of its parent, block elements still start on a new line, by default, starting at the top left corner of the <body> tag.
 Some HTML elements follow the block model by default, like headers <h1>, paragraphs <p> and list items<li>, and the generic block element, the <div>, though as we will see, their display quality can be changed to inline or table modes using the display property.

 Inline Display

-Other elements whose default display is inline are the <img> tag, the Hyperlink <a> tag and the emphasis<strong>.
+Elements whose default display is inline are the <img> tag, the Hyperlink <a> tag and the emphasis<strong>.
 The generic inline element is <span>, and you can use it to select any number of characters within the same parent container.
 The default inline display can be changed to block or table using the display property.

 Tables